 Big Bank Options

-One bank that currently has a very large menu of pin and chip plastic for American (personal) cards is Citi.
-You can choose from the following partner offers:
+- One bank that currently has a very large menu of pin and chip plastic for American (personal) cards is Citi, a CompareCards advertising partner.

 - USAA, a financial services company devoted primarily to serving current and former members of the U.S. military and their families, also offers them.
 You will have to meet the USAA eligibility requirements through military affiliation in order to apply for a USAA card, but if you do qualify they have pin and chip cards available.
 To help ensure you get a pin and chip card from USAA you may want to mention that you need it for overseas travel.